 Adecco Group

-A key operational challenge involves the rapid increase in future-ready workers, a trend that has tripled recently, outpacing employers' ability to adapt.
-This gap necessitates a strategic pivot toward reskilling initiatives over simple replacement models.
-Furthermore, internal mobility is increasingly viewed as a crucial business requirement for effective talent management across organizations.
+A significant operational challenge is the rapid increase in future-ready workers, a trend that has tripled and is outpacing employers' ability to adapt.
+This necessitates a strategic pivot toward reskilling initiatives and internal mobility as crucial business requirements for effective talent management.
+Leaders are increasingly adopting advanced tools, such as AI agents, to manage these evolving workforce dynamics.

 Coverage